COVID-19 booster appointments open today for Ontario children aged five to 11

 Parents in Ontario will be able to book COVID-19 booster shots for their children aged five to 11 starting today.

-The provincial government says appointments can be booked through the province's vaccine portal starting at 8 a.m.
+The Ontario government says appointments can be booked through the province's vaccine portal starting at 8 a.m.

 Appointments can also be made through local public health units as well as some pharmacies and health-care providers.